dx-ted-emea/Azure-Resource-Manager-Documentation/ARM/Security.md

 Setting up authentication includes the following steps:

-1.Add an application to the Azure Active Directory tenant.
+1. Add an application to the Azure Active Directory tenant.

-2.Set permissions for the application that you added.
+2. Set permissions for the application that you added.

-3.Get the token for authenticating requests to Azure Resource Manager.
+3. Get the token for authenticating requests to Azure Resource Manager.

 Set up authentication using Azure PowerShell or Azure CLI